VishruthRG/Zendesk_Coding_Challenge2021/README.md

 ## Note
 For this project, I have not created a browser interface.
 It uses a CLI for the operations.
 The operations allowed are
 1. Viewing all tickets
-2. Viewing ticket details for selected tickets
+2. Viewing ticket details for selected tickets (for this option the inputs have to be entered with comma for separation)

 Other features are:
 1. Ticket data displayed are: ID, Status, Subject, Description, Requestor and Assignee ID's